mitar/meteor-issue-3194/old/README2.md

 ...

-## Advanced API: create your own form blocks
+## Advanced API: Create Your Own Form Blocks

 The advanced API must be used when you want to reuse the same submission logic with different forms.